gabriel-vanzandycke/deepsport/README.md

 ### Dataset splits

-This repository uses the split defined by [`DeepSportDatasetSplitter`](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/deepsport_utilities/ds/instants_dataset/dataset_splitters.py#L6) which
+This task uses the split defined by [`DeepSportDatasetSplitter`](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/deepsport_utilities/ds/instants_dataset/dataset_splitters.py#L6) which
 1. Uses images from `KS-FR-CAEN`, `KS-FR-LIMOGES` and `KS-FR-ROANNE` arenas for the **testing-set**.
 2. Randomly samples 15% of the remaining images for the **validation-set**
 3. Uses the remaining images for the **training-set**.